 Arriving in the United States

-Once an F-1 Student Visa has been obtained students should contact the MPTC Registrar’s Office (firstname.lastname@example.org) to provide notification of anticipated arrival date.
+Once an F-1 Student Visa has been obtained, students should contact the MPTC Registrar’s Office (firstname.lastname@example.org) to provide notification of their anticipated arrival date.
 The student should plan to arrive no later than one (1) week prior to the start of classes but no earlier than 30 days prior to the start of the classes.

 To maintain the F-1 status, students must: